-See Ofcom, A New Approach to Public Service Content in the Digital Media Age: The Potential Role of Public Service Publisher, Ofcom Discussion Paper, 24 January 2007.
-See also Jamie Cowling and Damien Tambini (eds.), From Public Service Broadcasting to Public Service Communications (Institute for Public Policy Research 2004).
+84 See Ofcom, A New Approach to Public Service Content in the Digital Media Age: The Potential Role of the Public Service Publisher, Ofcom Discussion Paper, 24 January 2007.
+See also Jamie Cowling and Damien Tambini (eds.), From Public Service Broadcasting to Public Service Communications, London: Institute for Public Policy Research 2004.
+The idea of public service publishers was subsequently dropped.